alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

     namespace smithy.example

-    use aws.endpoints#nonRegionalizedEndpoints
+    use aws.endpoints#standardPartitionalEndpoints

-    @nonRegionalizedEndpoints(endpointPattern: "service_dnsSuffix")
+    @standardPartitionalEndpoints(endpointPattern: "service_dnsSuffix")
     service MyService {
         version: "2020-04-02"
     }

 Services should follow the standard patterns; however, occasionally there are special cases.
-The following example defines a non-regionalized service that uses a special case pattern in the ``aws`` partition and uses a non-standard global region in the ``aws-cn`` partition:
+The following example defines a partitional service that uses a special case pattern in the ``aws`` partition and uses a non-standard global region in the ``aws-cn`` partition:

 .. code-block:: smithy

-    @nonRegionalizedEndpoints {
+    @standardPartitionalEndpoints {
         endpointPattern: "service_dnsSuffix",
         partitionEndpointSpecialCases: [
             {